CCExtractor/website/content/docs/ideas_page_for_summer_of_code_2022.md

 ---
-title: "Google Summer of Code (GSoC) 2021 ideas page"
+title: "Google Summer of Code (GSoC) 2022 ideas page"
 weight: 1
 ---

 Welcome to our ideas page.
 It's great you want to start early.
 Please join us in our slack channel! (we'll leave as an exercise to you to find it --- it's on our website).

-This is an "new way of doing things year".
-GSoC projects are now supposed to take around 175 hours and we've adapted our ideas to reflect that.
-If you think any idea is too long or too short please let us know - we still need to fine tune this!

 As you will see, this year has a lot of Rust.
 The reason is simple:
 Security.
 Our C code base has known (and we suspect, a lot of unknown)